kubernetes/community/governance.md

 timezones.

 If someone becomes unable or unwilling to continue in their roles, they may retire.
-If someone doesn't Fulfill their role for 90 days or violates the code of conduct, they may be removed from the role (escalation/vote process TBD).
+If someone doesn't fulfill their role for 90 days or violates the code of conduct, they may be removed from the role (escalation/vote process TBD).
 If they wish to resume their role in the future, they may request to return to it by asking the current members filling that role.